alvaro-osvaldo-tm/Normative-Documents/Normatives/Engineering/Software Engineering/IDE.md

 # Integrated Development Environment

-If no specific decision is made for the system, users with [Development Role](../../../Roles/Engineering/Development%20Role.md) CAN decide their own Integrated Development Environment.
+If no specific decision is made for the system, users with [System Developer Role](../../../Roles/Engineering/Systems%20Engineering/System%20Developer%20Role.md) CAN decide their own Integrated Development Environment.

 However , for this normative documents repository a few IDEs are recommended and ensured all configurations are compatible.